OpenAutomationTechnologies/openPOWERLINK_V2/readme.txt

 1. Documentation
 -----------------

-The documentation of the openPOWERLINK protocol stack can be found in the subdirectory "Documenation".
+* The documentation of the openPOWERLINK protocol stack can be found in the subdirectory "Documenation".

-Further documentation can be downloaded from
+* Further documentation can be downloaded from

     http://www.systec-electronic.com/html/index.pl/en_download_OpenPOWERLINK

     It contains an introduction and a reference manual.
 A free registration is required for downloading.

+* Update Guide for necessary changes to your application project, if you update from a previous version of openPOWERLINK, can be found in file update.txt.

 2. Generic Requirements for all demo applications
 --------------------------------------------------

 - POWERLINK network:
-    * one or more POWERLINK I/O devices according CiA-401
-      (i.e. Controlled Nodes) with the following PDO mapping:
+    * one or more POWERLINK I/O devices according device profile CiA-401 (i.e. Controlled Nodes) with the following PDO mapping:

     RPDO (PollRequest from MN): length = 1 or 2 Bytes